 The room is scented with uplifting citrus, music played softly and coloured battery powered candles flickered around a beautiful birth vision board.
 Calmly and quietly the mother gently nudged her baby girl into the birth pool and into the world, so ready to meet her at last.
-As she lifted her up she cried to her baby “Oh wow, I love you, your so beautiful!”
+As she lifted her up she cried to her baby “Oh wow, I love you, you are so beautiful!”
 So proud and so happy.

 This beautiful birth started like 1 in 5 of births in the UK, it was an induced labour, something this mother had worried so much about and it was magical.
 We did not see the ‘cascade of intervention’ she had feared.
 She did not have her waters broken or receive a hormone drip.
 She was not restricted to a bed or continuously monitored or even unnecessarily disturbed.
 She did not require an assisted delivery and in fact most of her birth plan remained in place and she birthed in the pool just as she had envisioned.
 Her induction had not been the death of her empowered and positive birth experience, quite the opposite.